pombase/website/frontend/src/docs/documentation/advanced-search.md

 exons.
 Enter the desired minimum and maximum number and click "Search".

+#### Genome location

+Find genes in a specified region of a chromosome.
+Select a chromosome from the pulldown, and click "Search" to retrieve all genes on the chromosome.
+Optional: enter start and end coordinates in the boxes to retrieve only genes in the indicated region.

 #### Gene IDs

 Type or paste a list of systematic IDs, or click the "Browse" button